dekatotoro/GoogleMaterialDesignIcons/README.md

 [![Issues](https://img.shields.io/github/issues/dekatotoro/GoogleMaterialDesignIcons.svg?style=flat
 )](https://github.com/dekatotoro/GoogleMaterialDesignIcons/issues?state=open)

-Google Material Design Icons Font for iOS
+#Google Material Design Icons Font for iOS
 It is based on [https://github.com/google/material-design-icons](https://github.com/google/material-design-icons).
 it converts the material-design-icons svg file in the font file, it was easy to use.
 **You can use the 1661 icons!**

+##Benefits of using the Font
+Import is easier to project(Since held together in one file) Color easy to change
+Resistant to change size
+Management easier
+Put out in the text as part of the AttributedString

 <br>
 ![sample](Screenshots/GoogleMaterialDesignIcons.gif)